www-aiqu-no/terraform-azurerm-aks/README.md

 $ terraform init
 # --
 # 1) Create the Azure AD services & principals:
-$ terraform apply -auto-approve -target module.aks.azuread_service_principal.server -target module.aks.azuread_service_principal.client
+$ terraform apply -auto-approve -target module.aks.module.aad.azuread_service_principal.server -target module.aks.module.aad.azuread_service_principal.client
 # --
 # 2) Manually grant the requested administrative privileges in Azure AD for the new principals in the new applications (see further below)
 # --